gnithin/Notes/Notes/Regex/RegexNotes.md

   - It's considered to be slower than DFA and the performance basically depends on how the regex string is constructed and the path chosen if there are multiple paths.
   - Python, PCRE

 Currently there are also hybrids that basically takes the best of both worlds. egrep is one example.
-Even the so called slower NFA engines are highly optimized and perform staggeringly well.
+That being said, even the so called slower NFA engines are highly optimized and perform staggeringly well for complex inputs.

 So let's understand how backtracking basically works.
 Alternations are the simplest examples of how backtracking can work.
 Assume a regex that has alternation - `a(?:b|c)d`.
 Clearly, input strings `abd` and `acd` are matches to this regex.